-11.6 All schools are requested to be vigilant regarding addresses given by parents before transfer to the next phase of education, particularly if there is a late or unexpected change of address close to transfer.
+- 11.5 Brookside will seek documentary evidence of residence from parents where the matter is unclear. - 11.6 The School Admissions Service will need to seek evidence of residence from parents where the matter is unclear. - 11.7 All schools are requested to be vigilant regarding addresses given by parents before transfer to the next phase of education, particularly if there is a late or unexpected change of address close to transfer.
 Any queries should be referred to the School Admissions Service.